DrakirL/DrakirL.github.io/p10/class/exorcist.md

 Choose a creature type.
 Add it among your Training.
 (PHRASING?) <br>
 *Note: This means that you should get Advantage on Tests that relates to your chosen creature type.
 You have lots of experience/knowledge to draw from.*
 <br><br>
 If a creature is of the type you chose, it counts as a Sworn Enemy for you.
-When you hit one of your Sworn Enemies with a Martial Attack, you may add your Rite?
-Die (which is a d4) to the damage you deal.<br>
+When you hit one of your Sworn Enemies with a Martial Attack, you add 2 to the Attack's Degree.
+(PHRASING?)
-You can only add this bonus once per Action (PHRASING?)

 ### Level 1: Baleful Brand
-When you hit a creature with a Martial Attack, you may bind its essence to yours, leaving it Branded before acting on the effects of the attack.
+When you hit a creature with a Martial Attack, you can choose to Brand it before applying any of the attack's effects.
 (PHRASING?) <br>
 While creature is Branded by you, you can treat that creature as if it were your Sworn Enemy regardless of its creature type. <br>
 You also know the direction towards the Branded creature’s location at all times, provided it is on the same plane of existence as you.
 <br><br>